What’s a pain psychologist? Dr. Melissa Geraghty can explain.Jan 22, 2019

 Dr. Geraghty spoke with me about what a pain psychologist does and how good mental health care is part of chronic pain treatment.

 What is a pain psychologist and what do you do?

 My psychotherapeutic style is based on Acceptance & Commitment Therapy (ACT).
 I teach patients to focus on living one's values and how to function despite pain.
 This increases a person’s quality of life by learning how to still do things one cares about despite pain levels.

-I teach coping skills [like behavioral therapies,] mindfulness, experiential therapy, exposure therapy, expressive therapy, etc. I also assist patients in grieving the loss of their old, able-bodied self.
+I teach coping skills, mindfulness, engage in experiential therapy, exposure therapy, expressive therapy, etc. I also assist patients in grieving the loss of their old, able-bodied self.
 We explore how to increase awareness of body functioning and sensations, and how to pace oneself in daily life and any upcoming events.

 Are you sought out or do you get referrals?
 In other words, do people know about pain psychologist or are they unaware of the resource?